 The NBCC is an entirely volunteer-run organization.
 There are no jobs with the NBCC.

 How do you submit reviews for the Nona Balakian Citation for Excellence in Reviewing?

 Please see our Nona Balakian Citation for Excellence in Reviewing submission guidelines for more details.

 How do I become a member of the NBCC board of directors?

 The 24 member board of directors rotates every three years, which means each year, 8 seats on the board become available.
 These seats are filled annually through an election process that begins with submission of a candidacy statement outlining your goals for your time on the board, and ending with an election where the NBCC membership votes for the board members.
-The election takes place each year in winter, and a call for candidates will be posted on the calendar page of the NBCC’s website and in the NBCC NewsWire.
+The election takes place each year in winter, and a call for candidates will be posted on the calendar page of the NBCC’s website and in NBCC emails.
 All NBCC members are encouraged to run for a seat on the board of directors.
 For more questions, please consult “Joining the Board.”